janvodak/AspDotNetCore-ShoppingApp/README.md

 - **ASP.NET Core Web Application**: The project includes an ASP.NET Core web application, featuring Bootstrap 4 and Razor templates for a user-friendly interface.

 - **Microservices Development**: This project is designed as a collection of microservices, following REST API principles for CRUD (Create, Read, Update, Delete) operations.
+This approach is used in specific APIs like Discounts API or Product API which does not play key part in wider context and could be simplified.
+Other more important APIs are following different principles described in text belove.

+Architecture in general in this repository embraces a monolithic approach housed within a single, unified repository.
+Despite the widespread adoption of microservices and distributed systems, decision to maintain a monolithic structure within a mono repository is intentional and driven by the pursuit of learning and simplicity.

 - **Architectural Best Practices**: The project follows these principles, ensuring code quality and maintainability: